-Children and adolescents who suffer from phobias can benefit from the use of Virtual Reality (VR) when it’s coupled with other therapeutic methods.
+Children and adolescents who suffer from phobias can benefit from a new tech treatment: virtual reality is being used for treating phobias when it’s coupled with other therapeutic methods.
 Therapists report seeing significant and long-lasting results that curtail the anxiety and fears occurring from phobias.

 “VR is used to treat a range of phobias including claustrophobia and the fear of open spaces, public speaking, flying, heights and spiders,” Jeffrey I. Gold, PhD, CHLA’s director of Children’s Outcomes, Research, and Evaluation (C.O.R.E.)
 Program and Pediatric Pain Management Clinic, tells Parentology.